Anekemuthep/ZykovAlgebraLibrary/README.md

 The multiplication of two numbers `a * b` signifies that there's an edge between vertices `a` and `b`.

-## Basics
+## Algebraic Representation of a Graph

-Consider the graph representation:
+Consider the algebraic representation:

 `G = 1*2 + 1*3 + 1*4 + 1*5 + 2*3 + 2*4 + 2*5 + 3*4 + 3*5 + 4*5 + 5*6 + 5*7 + 6*7`